What is Foundation Training?

 Academic Foundation Programme (AFP)

 The programme follows the same curriculum and outcomes as the standard foundation programme.
-However, it also includes a period (equivalent to one of the six rotations) of academic research during the second year (F2).
+However, it also includes a period (equivalent to one of the six rotations) of academic research usually during the second year (F2).
+Most placements offer a four-month block (the last of the six rotations) for academic activity but some do offer more of a day release model over a longer period of study.

 So, if you are considering a career in research, fancy developing innovative cures for diseases, or want to share your knowledge with future trainees as an educator, an Academic Foundation Programme will give you first-hand experience of this environment.